 Trump wants federal hiring to focus on skills over degrees

-President Donald Trump is preparing to direct the federal government to overhaul its hiring to prioritise a job applicant's skills over a college degree, administration and industry officials say.
-Trump is set to sign an executive order on Friday outlining a new direction for the nation's largest employer during a meeting of the board that advises the administration on worker policy.
+President Donald Trump is preparing to direct the federal government to overhaul its hiring to prioritize a job applicant's skills over a college degree, administration, and industry officials say.
+Trump is set to sign an executive order Friday outlining a new direction for the nation's largest employer during a meeting of the board that advises the administration on worker policy.

 Ivanka Trump predicted the change in federal government hiring would create a more inclusive and talented workforce.
 She encouraged the private sector to follow the administration's lead.
-“We are modernising federal hiring to find candidates with the relevant competencies and knowledge, rather than simply recruiting based on degree requirements,” she said in a statement.
-“We encourage employers everywhere to take a look at their hiring practices and think critically about how initiatives like these can help diversify and strengthen their workforce.”
-Commerce Secretary Wilbur Ross, the board's other co-chair, said the need for skills training and apprenticeships is as great as it was before the coronavirus pandemic forced millions of people out of work, pushing the national unemployment rate above 13 per cent in May.
+"We are modernizing federal hiring to find candidates with the relevant competencies and knowledge, rather than simply recruiting based on degree requirements," she told The Associated Press in a statement.
+"We encourage employers everywhere to take a look at their hiring practices and think critically about how initiatives like these can help diversify and strengthen their workforce."
+Commerce Secretary Wilbur Ross, the board's other co-chair, said the need for skills training and apprenticeships is as great as it was before the coronavirus pandemic forced millions of people out of work, pushing the national unemployment rate above 13 percent in May.

-“Americans are eager to get to work but they need our help,” Ross said.
+"Americans are eager to get to work but they need our help," Ross told AP.
 The White House isn't eliminating degree requirements altogether but instead will stress skills in jobs where having a degree is less important.

-Aides say the change will create more opportunities for Americans to work for the federal government by recognising that some learning happens outside of classrooms.
-Ivanka Trump and other administration officials have pushed to increase opportunities for apprenticeships and have promoted such training and vocational education as alternatives to traditional two-year or four-year college degree programmes.
+Aides say the change will create more opportunities for Americans to work for the federal government by recognizing that some learning happens outside of classrooms.
+Ivanka Trump and other administration officials have pushed to increase opportunities for apprenticeships and have promoted such training and vocational education as alternatives to traditional two-year or four-year college degree programs.

 ALSO READ